Gerald Russell: Early life and education

 Gerald Francis Morris Russell's father was a diplomate who worked at the British Embassy in Belgium.
 Russell went to school in Brussels.
-At the onset of World War 2 the family moved to the UK.
+At the onset of World War II the family moved to the UK.

 He then attended George Watson's College, Edinburgh, and qualified as a medical doctor with MBChB from the University of Edinburgh in 1950.
-In 1957 Russell gained a PhD in Neurology from the University of Edinburgh.
+In 1957 Russell gained a PhD in neurology from the University of Edinburgh.

 Russell was advised to complete training by temporarily working in psychiatry.
 While at London's Maudsley Hospital he met the psychiatrist Aubrey Lewis and "was completely won over by the way that Lewis thought about and practised psychiatry" and became a psychiatrist too.

 Career

 From 1971 to 1979 Russell was a professor and consultant psychiatrist at the Royal Free Hospital, London.
-During this time he noticed patients who were overeating followed by self-induced vomiting or using purgatives or both and a morbid fear of becoming fat which not to fit the classic description of anorexia nervosa.
+During this time he noticed patients who were overeating, followed by self-induced vomiting or using purgatives or both and a morbid fear of becoming fat, which did not fit the classic description of anorexia nervosa.
 He called it bulimia nervosa.

 From 1979 to 1993 he was a professor at the Institute of Psychiatry at the Maudsley Hospital, London, where he set up an eating disorder unit, which has been named after him.

 He used family therapy as a treatment for eating disorders and -in one of the earliest and most influential critical assessments of its efficacy- evaluated it in a controlled trial.

 From 1993 onward he worked at Priory Hosp Hayes Grove, Bromley, Kent.